junku-dev/lzy-fck/readme.md

 They should work the same, but I have noticed that pyautogui doesn't play as nice in debian.
 Works fine in Windows.

 <ins>Why is there not a MAC version.?</ins><br>
 I don't have a MAC laying around to test with.
-According to the API author it should work fine with MAC OS.
+According to the API author, pyautogui should work fine with MAC OS.